 - Make sure your customers see positive information before negative information because they will put more weight on whatever they process first.

 Ready to implement these tips in practice?
-Sign up for a free trial and make promotions that work.
+Sign up for a free trial and launch promotions that work.